cuauhtlahuac/100DaysOfPythonCode/day16/README.md

 ### pyPi
 [pyPi](https://pypi.org/): The Python Package Index (PyPI) is a repository of software for the Python programming language.
 (It's like npm:)

+### To install
+to install a package with pycharm just go to file -> setting -> click on your project -> project interpreter -> plus button and search for the package -> selected and click install